Elahe-Akbarnia/medical-ai-paper-reproduction/02_multimodal_medical_ai_robustness/docs/MODEL_ARCHITECTURE.md

 Stage 2:

-Freeze modality models and train the fusion classifier.
+Combine modality predictions using a fusion classifier.

 Pipeline: